MicrosoftDocs/cloud-adoption-framework/docs/scenarios/cloud-scale-analytics/architectures/data-landing-zone-data-products.md

 > [!IMPORTANT]
 > Data product B consumes data from data products A and C. Before this can happen, data product B must register its consumption of data products via data sharing agreements.
 This data sharing agreement should update the lineage from data product A to data product B and from data product C to data product B.

 The resource group for a data product includes all services required to create and maintain it.
 We can call this resource group a **data application**.
 Examples of services that might be part of a data application include Azure Functions, Azure App Service, Logic Apps, Azure Analysis Services, Azure Cognitive Services, Azure Machine Learning, Azure SQL Database, Azure Database for MySQL, and Azure Cosmos DB.
-For more information, see [data application samples](#sample-data-applications).

 Data products have data from *READ* data sources that have had some data transformations applied.
 Examples might be a newly curated dataset or a BI report.